bennypowers/bennypowers.dev/posts/import-map-cdn.md

 ## Thanks

+We're looking to roll this work out to pages on redhat.com and various other apps and services soon.

 **Michael Potter**, for doing most of the work. **Ivana Rodriguez** for her interest and feedback. **Zack Hawkins**, for his careful review and pointed constructive critique. **Kyle Buchanan** for his support, brainstorming, and